Docker Compose

 Q: MidPoint won’t start, I cannot access the 8080 port.

-A: MidPoint is a substantial software system.
-It usually takes 1-2 minutes for midPoint to start up based on hardware.
-You can monitor the progress of midPoint startup by looking into the midPoint logs.
+A: MidPoint is a substantially complex software system.
+Depending on your hardware, it can take 1-2 minutes for midPoint to start up.
+You can monitor the progress of midPoint starting up by looking into the midPoint logs.

 Q: Something went wrong.
 I have no idea what is going on.

-A: The best way to start midPoint diagnostics is to look into the midPoint logs.
+A: The best way to start a midPoint diagnostic is to look into the midPoint logs.

-The logs are visible in the console or the standard docker logging mechanism: docker logs midpoint_server.
+The logs are visible in the console through the standard Docker logging mechanism: docker logs midpoint_server.

 Q: My first resource won’t work.
 There are connection errors.
 I can see no data.
 Nothing works.

-A: Have a look at the error message.
-You can expand the error message to get more details about the problem.
-However, please keep in mind that connecting a new system to midPoint may be tricky.
+A: Examine the error message.
+You can expand the error message to get more details.
+Keep in mind that connecting a new system to midPoint may be tricky.
 There are nice systems that use standard protocols and provide good error messages.
 However, many systems are not very nice.
 They deviate from standards, require exotic configurations, and return cryptic error messages.
 If the resource does not work on the first try, it is usually helpful to learn more about midPoint and its workings.

 Was this page helpful?